bjwalsh93/bw-harvey-take-home/README.md

 ## Models

 ### user_engagement
-A monthly snapshot of user activity and engagement metrics.
-Creates one row per user per month since their creation date, including months with no activity.
+This table tracks user activity and engagement metrics over time.
+It contains one row per user per month starting from their creation date, including months with no activity.
+Use this table to monitor user adoption, identify power users, and spot engagement trends.

-**Structure:**
-- One row per user per month (starting from user creation date)
-- Inactive months are included with metrics set to 0
-- Engagement levels are calculated based on monthly activity

-**Key Metrics:**
+Key metrics:
-- Query counts (total, by type)
+- Query counts by feature (ASSISTANT, VAULT, WORKFLOW)
-- Active days per month
+- Days active per month
-- Document processing metrics
+- Documents processed
 - Feedback scores
-- Feature usage breakdown

-**Engagement Level Criteria:**
-- Power User:
+- Engagement level

+Engagement levels are defined as:
-  - ≥ 4 active days AND
+- Power User: ≥4 active days AND ≥5 queries AND ≥45 documents
-  - ≥ 5 queries AND
-  - ≥ 45 documents processed
-- High Engagement:
-  - ≥ 5 queries AND
+- High: ≥5 queries AND ≥45 documents
-  - ≥ 45 documents processed
-- Medium Engagement:
-  - > 2 queries OR
+- Medium: >2 queries OR >12 documents
-  - > 12 documents processed
-- Low Engagement:
-  - ≥ 1 active day AND
+- Low: ≥1 active day AND (≥1 query OR ≥1 document)
-  - (≥ 1 query OR ≥ 1 document processed)
-- Inactive:
-  - No activity in the month
+- Inactive: No activity

 ### firm_usage_summary
-A summary of firm-level engagement and usage metrics.
-One row per firm showing both all-time and recent activity.

-**Key Metrics:**
+This table provides a single-row summary for each firm's overall platform usage.
+Use it to assess firm health, compare adoption across firms, and identify firms needing attention.

+Key metrics:
+- Total active users
-- Active users (all-time and last month)
+- Last month's active users
-- Query volumes by type
+- Query volumes by feature
-- Document processing totals
-- Feedback and satisfaction metrics
-- Engagement rate (% of firm size active)
+- Engagement rate (active users / firm size)
+- Satisfaction rate (high feedback queries / total queries)

 ### cohort_analysis
-Analyzes user retention and engagement patterns by cohort and event type.

-**Key Metrics:**
+This table groups users by their start month to track retention and usage patterns over time.
+Use it to evaluate onboarding effectiveness and long-term engagement trends.

+Key metrics:
-- Cohort retention rates
+- Monthly retention rates
-- Activity levels over time
+- Queries per retained user
+- Documents processed per cohort
-- Feature adoption patterns
+- Feature adoption by cohort age
-- Document processing trends

-## Assumptions & Data Quality Notes
+## Data Quality Notes (queries in data_analysis_and_quality)
-1. Users are considered active in a month if they have at least one event
-2. Feedback scores range from 1-5, with 5 being most positive
-3. Complex queries are defined as those processing ≥ 10 documents
-4. Engagement levels are calculated on a monthly basis
-5. A month of activity is based on event_month
-6. All metrics for inactive months are set to 0 rather than null
-7. User metrics start from their created_date

-## Usage
-The models are materialized as follows:
-- Base models (base_events, base_users, base_firms) → views
-- Analytical models (user_engagement, firm_usage_summary, cohort_analysis) → tables

-This ensures optimal query performance while maintaining data freshness.
+- 2 firms show zero activity since provisioning
+- 1 user appears in multiple firms
+- Only 12.1% of Active users achieve Power User status (507 out of 4709)
+- 5 days show unusual activity spikes
+- 3 instances of unusual feedback patterns found

+## How to Interpret Models and Metrics

+### User Activity & Trust Indicators
+- **Query Patterns**: Users progressing from simple (1 doc) to complex queries (10+ docs) suggest they're leveraging the AI for more sophisticated legal research tasks.
+- **Feature Mix**: Users engaging with multiple features (ASSISTANT, VAULT, WORKFLOW) are likely integrating the platform into their daily legal workflow rather than using it as a simple document search tool.

+### Engagement Levels Meaning
+- **Power Users**: These lawyers have fully integrated Harvey into their practice, using it frequently (4+ days/month) for substantial document analysis (45+ docs).
+They're your platform champions.
+- **High Engagement**: Regular users who trust the platform with significant document volumes but might not use it as frequently.
+Focus on increasing their active days.
+- **Medium/Low Engagement**: May be using Harvey for specific types of matters only.
+Opportunity to demonstrate value in other practice areas.
+- **Inactive**: Could be seasonal users (e.g., litigation teams between cases) or need additional training on platform capabilities.

+### Firm-Level Health Indicators
+- **Engagement Rate**: Low rates in large firms often indicate adoption limited to specific practice groups - opportunity for cross-department expansion.
+- **Satisfaction Rate**: High feedback scores on document-heavy queries validate the AI's accuracy for legal research tasks.
+- **Feature Distribution**: Firms heavily using VAULT might need education on WORKFLOW features for end-to-end matter management.

+### Cohort Analysis Application
+- **Early Usage**: First month patterns often reflect initial training effectiveness.
+High early document volumes suggest successful onboarding.
+- **Long-term Trends**: Growing document volumes per user over time indicate increasing trust and reliance on the platform.
+- **Retention Patterns**: Practice area seasonality may explain usage fluctuations.
+Focus on maintaining engagement between major matters.